-With every new pandemic, it seems, public health authorities have to relearn the hard way the limits of command and control, and rediscover that a sustainable response needs community participation.
-It was the case with AIDS — Nancy Reagan’s “just say no” to sex or drugs lies in history’s dustbin with other exhortations to good behaviour.
+With every new pandemic, it seems, public health authorities must relearn the limits of command and control, and rediscover that a sustainable response needs community participation.
+It was the case with AIDS — Nancy Reagan’s “just say no” to sex or drugs is lying in history’s dustbin with other exhortations to good behaviour.
 Yet the mistake is repeated.
-In the West Africa Ebola outbreak less than a decade ago, foreign experts simply couldn’t understand why local people didn’t abandon holding funerals even after they had been told they were a high risk for transmission.
+In the West Africa Ebola outbreak less than a decade ago, foreign experts simply could not understand why local people wouldn’t stop holding funerals even after they had been told they were a high risk transmission site.
 It was only when community engagement became central to the response that the epidemic was curbed.

 I am still to detect a serious commitment to community participation in Australia’s Covid-19 response.
 Instead we get premiers and prime ministers fronting press conferences with today’s mix of empathetic motivational exhortation and stern warnings that police are out there fining miscreants.
 Little surprise, then, when ludicrous adult-toddler tantrums in shopping centres go viral.